anptrs/blockscope/README.md

 # Block Local Scope

-This simple package allows for variables to be block scoped, as much as Python would allow it anyways.
+This simple package allows for variables to be block scoped, which is a common feature of many languages but is missing in Python.

 Here is an example of the most basic of uses:
 ```py